mcosovic/JuliaGrid.jl/docs/src/tutorials/measurementModel.md

 ---

 ##### PMUs
 The PMUs are responsible for measuring voltage and current phasors in the polar coordinate system, or they can be represented by magnitude and angle with corresponding variances for these two quantities.
 When PMUs are installed on buses, they measure bus voltage phasors, and when installed on branches, they measure current voltage phasors.
-This allows us to incorporate a set of PMUs ``\bar{\mathcal{P}} \subset \mathcal{M}``:
+Let us incorporate PMUs:
 ```@example measurementModelTutorials
 addPmu!(system, device; bus = "Bus 1", magnitude = 1.1, angle = 0.0)
 addPmu!(system, device; bus = "Bus 2", magnitude = 1.2, angle = 0.1, varianceMagnitude = 1e-6)